danielwelch/django-q-sentry/README.md

 A [Django Q](https://github.com/Koed00/django-q/) Error Reporter plugin adding Sentry support.
 # Before version 0.1.3 sentry raven was a dependency.
 After 0.1.3 sentry-sdk used as raven is being deprecated.

+# Upgraded to sentry version 2.0.0 and higher.
+# Added check to see if sentry already instantiated.

 ### Installation

 This plugin is intended to be included with Django Q as [setuptools extra](https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-extras-optional-features-with-their-own-dependencies).